x04000/DinoHack/README.md

 # DinoHack
-A chrome dino hack xddd
+Just paste the code in the console and hack the dino xddd